jspaezp/ms2ml/README.md

 # TODO

-- [x] Config Object, Object that stores the configuration of the encodings
 - [x] Spectrum converter (extended object that allow to go from spectrum to ms encodings)
   - [x] Spectrum Tensor batch
   - [x] Annotation option (adding a peptide object).